benjaminmerchin/benjaminmerchin/README.md

 # Hi there 👋 I'm Benjamin Merchin

-I'm a Full-Stack software engineer, currently working at Galadrim.
+I'm a Full-Stack software engineer, working at [Galadrim](https://www.galadrim.fr).
+I help startups with their IT needs.

 Some technologies I used in projects: